PatrickThVillanueva/Dev-Tools/Keystroke Launcher/Setup.md

-Keypirinha packages to fix:
-- Snippets

 Extensions to create!
 - GIPHY searcher
     WIP.
 Needs to clear cache, and not have so many errors 😅
-- Folder-bookmarks, to get used to python and the plugin tool Setup in custom txt-db, translations of folders to open in explorer
 - Meme creator (if possible)
 - Spotify controller
-- Password generator

 Know how for KP:
 - Read from .ini-file: